Wisfakim/ox_core/README.md

 NOT OFFICIAL OX_CORE, MODIFICATIONS TO FIT WITH MY PLAYER MANAGEMENT Actual modifications :
-- Type of groupe to make some of them unique
+- Type of groups to make some of them unique
 - Some functions to edit/handle groups for player